 The following 'City Briefs' provide an introduction to the case cities and a glimpse of how these cities and their respective countries have started to engage with the two international agendas (SDGs and NUA).
 We have also selected a brief analysis of the only Tier 1 indicators (as of April 2017) of the urban SDG (SDG 11).
 This initial analysis shows that even for Tier 1 indicators, methodologies are not straightforward (especially in the case of indicator 11.1.1) and data availability is limited at the city level.
 The briefs also show that engagement with the New Urban Agenda in our case cities has been very limited thus far.
 Most cities, however, have already started to actively engage and adapt the SDGs to the local level.

 Content

-Buenos Aires, Argentina
+Buenos Aires, Argentina p.
+1

-Cape Town, South Africa
+Cape Town, South Africa p.
+3

 Gothenburg, Swedenp.
+5

+Kisumu, Kenya p.
 7

-Kisumu, Kenya p.
+Sheffield, United Kingdom p.
 9

-Malmö, Swedenp.
+Shimla, India p.
 11

-Sheffield, United Kingdom p.
-13

-Shimla, India p.
-15

-Referencesp.
-17

-Partners

 Ciudad Autónoma de Buenos Aires, Argentina